Exploring the relation between cell shape and motility

 Conclusion

-While we observed that Riemann velocities coincided with certain motion switch events, we found no consistent global correlation linking Riemann velocity behavior to these transitions.
-This lack of correlation may be due to errors in cell segmentation.
-To address this, we propose repeating the experiment with a resegmented dataset to improve accuracy.
+While we observed that Riemann velocities coincided with certain motion switch events, no consistent global correlation was found between Riemann velocity behavior and these transitions.
+This lack of correlation might be attributed to errors in cell segmentation.
+Repeating the experiment with a resegmented dataset might enhance accuracy.

 Thus, based on these conclusions, the following future plans are proposed: